mvazquezc/scc-fun/demo5/README.md

       groups: []
       EOF
       ~~~

-  5. Assign the SCC `restricted-hostpathmount` to the SA:
+  6. Assign the SCC `restricted-hostpathmount` to the SA:

       ~~~sh
       oc -n ${NAMESPACE} adm policy add-scc-to-user restricted-hostpathmount -z reversewordsapp-hostpath
       ~~~

-  6. Patch the deployment so it uses the new SA we created:
+  7. Patch the deployment so it uses the new SA we created:

       ~~~sh
       oc -n ${NAMESPACE} patch deployment reversewords-app-hostpath -p '{"spec":{"template":{"spec":{"serviceAccountName":"reversewordsapp-hostpath"}}}}' --type merge
       ~~~

-  7. Scale the deployment to 0 and back to 1 so it gets the latest configuration:
+  8. Scale the deployment to 0 and back to 1 so it gets the latest configuration:

       ~~~sh
       oc -n ${NAMESPACE} scale deployment reversewords-app-hostpath --replicas=0 oc -n ${NAMESPACE} scale deployment reversewords-app-hostpath --replicas=1
       ~~~

-  8. Check pod logs:
+  9. Check pod logs:

       ~~~sh
       oc -n ${NAMESPACE} logs -l app=reversewords-app-hostpath
       ~~~

-      ~~~
+      ~~~sh
       2021/02/08 11:34:21 Starting Reverse Api v0.0.17 Release: NotSet
       2021/02/08 11:34:21 Listening on port 8080
       ~~~

-  9. List our hostPath volume:
+  10. List our hostPath volume:

       ~~~sh
       oc -n ${NAMESPACE} exec deploy/reversewords-app-hostpath -- ls -l /test-mount/test.txt
       ~~~

-      ~~~
+      ~~~sh
       -rw-r--r--.
 1 root root 0 Feb  8 11:34 /test-mount/test.txt
       ~~~

 </details>

 ## **Hands-on Demo 3**

 We have a workload that requires running with a given UID (1024).
-We created the deployment but pods are not being created.
+We created the deployment, but pods are not being created.

 1. Set the namespace for running our tests:

     ~~~sh
     NAMESPACE=debug-sccs
     ~~~

 2. Create the following deployment

     ~~~sh